lassewardenaer/lassewardenaer.github.io/projects/byggern.md

 My role was both revolved around the coupling of hardware and the coding of different drivers.
 My main accomplishment was to create an additional controller using a gyroscope, which ended up being a better solution than a normal joystick and buttons.

 I learned that being really good at reading micro-controller documentation is a usefull skill to have.
 I also found how important is is to abstract away low level information in a tidy manner.
+To be organized and make everything as clear as possible is fundamentally important, both in regards to hardware and software design.

 You can learn more at [the projects github page](https://github.com/lassewardenaer/TTK4155-Byggern).